helvanic/learningRedux/README.md

 `npm install gulp -g`
 `npm install`

-Based on codeschool's content, but with basic components only : https://github.com/codeschool/WatchUsBuild-React
+Based on Codeschool's content, but with basic components only : https://github.com/codeschool/WatchUsBuild-React